MarcinSwierczynski/marcinos.github.com/_posts/2012-11-11-schema-design-in-mongodb.markdown

 To sum up, we can say that a rule of thumb is to embed.
 Beside the advantages mentioned above, there is one more - performance.
 Embedded documents lays near each other on the HDD, probably in the same sector, so reading them is much faster because of hard drives nature.

 However, it all depends on the data access patterns of your application.
 You need to consider potential duplication anomalies as well as performance.
-I hope the above recommendations will help.
+I hope the above recommendations will help with the decission.